Dangerous Goods by Air Freight to Germany

 Exporting to Germany

-Germany is the Netherlands' largest trading partner and as an EU member state, air freight to Germany is a smooth, documentation-light operation.
-There are no export formalities for the free movement of goods within the EU.
-Still, many shippers opt for air freight to Germany for urgent or valuable shipments that cannot wait by truck.
+Germany is the Netherlands' largest trading partner, and as an EU member state, air freight to Germany is a smooth, minimal-documentation process.
+There are no export formalities due to the free movement of goods within the EU.
+However, many shippers choose air freight to Germany for urgent or high-value shipments that can’t wait for truck transport.

-- Time-critical production parts for the automotive or manufacturing industry
+- Time-critical production components for the automotive or manufacturing industries

-- Valuable goods where the risk of road transport is too high
+- Valuable goods where road transport risks are too high

-- Goods already arriving by air from a third country that need to be in Germany
+- Goods already arriving by plane from a third country and destined for Germany

-Aircargo.nl has daily connections to Frankfurt (FRA), Munich (MUC), and Düsseldorf (DUS).
-Due to the short distance, same-day or next-morning delivery is often possible.
+Aircargo.nl offers daily connections to Frankfurt (FRA), Munich (MUC), and Düsseldorf (DUS).
+Due to the short distance, same-day or next-morning delivery is possible in many cases.

 Important points for DGR shipments